TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-performance-highiousage.md

 ## **Recommended Steps**

-This indicates possible application slowness, timeouts due to lack of IO resources to execute the requested workload during that specific period.
-Please see the recommended articles for more details.
+This indicates possible application slowness, or timeouts due to lack of IO resources to execute the requested workload during that specific period.
+See the recommended articles for more detail.

 ## **Recommended Documents**